-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

-Michelle Obama walked out of the White House on the arm of her husband Barack Obama back in January, but Michelle doesn’t appear to be easing back into a normal life as easily as her husband.
-The Obama family topped off their freedom from presidential life with a brief vacation, but since returning to their new Washington D.C. home, Michelle has hit the ground running.
+Michelle Obama walked out of the White House on the arm of her husband, Barack Obama, back in January, but Michelle doesn’t appear to be easing back into a normal life as easily as her husband.
+The Obama family topped off their freedom from presidential life with a brief vacation, but since returning to their new home in Washington, D.C., Michelle has hit the ground running.

-Last night Barack Obama was spotted in Hawaii having dinner, in what is being called a “surprise visit” to the state.
+Last night, Barack Obama was spotted in Hawaii having dinner in what is being called a “surprise visit” to the state.
 It was Monday night when Barack Obama was spotted at one of his “regular restaurants” in an unannounced visit to the island state.
 This visit was so unexpected that his itinerary is unknown.

 Michelle Obama wrote college recommendations for “Black-ish” star: https://t.co/O5bG2wLdnV pic.twitter.com/5pPVmI2qSI